 The tumors often recur because cancer cells typically migrate into adjacent brain tissue where they can give rise to a recurrent tumor.
 This study examines an immunogene therapy approach that is designed to kill these undetected cancer cells and prevent recurrence.

 This clinical trial involved 10 patients with glioblastoma multiforme and two patients with anaplastic astrocytoma.
 The procedure works as follows:

-Patients then take the anti-herpes virus drug valacyclovir
+- Patients then take the anti-herpes virus drug valacyclovir for two weeks.

 In addition to improved overall survival, studies revealed a significant rise in the number of T lymphocytes in the tumors.
 This suggests that the gene therapy stimulated an immune response against the tumor, producing an "immunogene therapy" effect.